canonical/loki-k8s-operator/INTEGRATING.md

 Any time new relations are made, or existing ones changed, between the Loki charm and any scrape target charm, a new Loki configuration is generated.

+The library `log_proxy` provides a way to setup a charms as a Log Proxy (Provider or Consumer) to Loki.

 ### Libraries